 Therefore, we rely entirely upon third parties for fill/finish services as well as the manufacture of product components.
 Consequently, we cannot ensure that either our manufacturing facilities or our ability to sustain ongoing production of our products will be able to meet our expectations.
-Nor can we be certain that we will be able to enter into satisfactory agreements with third party manufacturers or service providers.
-Our failure to enter into agreements with such manufacturers or fill/finish service providers on reasonable terms, if at all, or poor performance or coordination on our part or that of our third-party manufacturers or fill/finish service providers could harm our business.
+If our current third-party manufacturers or service providers fail to meet our expectations, we cannot be certain that we will be able to enter into satisfactory agreements with other third-party manufacturers or service providers.
+Poor performance or coordination on our part or that of our third-party manufacturers or fill/finish service providers could harm our business.